How to Break the Pursuer Distancer Pattern in Your Relationship

 Distancers consider pursuers to be ambitious, passionate, and direct.
 Distancers feel that pursuers have what they lack and vice-versa.
 Hence, the attraction!

 So, why is it fundamental to learn how to break the pattern of distancer pursuer in relationships?
-It’s because this imbalance in romance is what can lead to marital breakdowns.
+It’s because this imbalance in romance can lead to marital breakdowns.

 1. Call off the chase